codesurfers/codesurfers.github.io/links/index.md

 Every Sudoku Puzzle](http://www.norvig.com/sudoku.html) and [How to Write a Spelling Corrector](http://www.norvig.com/spell-correct.html) are legendary.
 It is manifest how powerful and elegant programming can be when performed by a master.
-Any programmer who can write a technical article of a similar quality to these two, should be pleased with themselves.